bcorfman/arcade_actions/docs/ace_visualizer.md

 | F9 | Dump a JSON snapshot (`snapshots/snapshot_<timestamp>.json`) |

 Snapshots include the current frame/time, active actions, lifecycle events, and the most recent condition evaluations.

+The F4 shortcut toggles the dedicated action timeline viewer window.
+The window is OS-resizable and draggable, and displays action lifetime timeline bars.
+Timeline bars are color-coded to distinguish between SpriteList actions (cyan/teal) and Sprite actions (orange), with different brightness levels for active vs inactive states.
+This color scheme is designed to be distinguishable for users with color vision differences.
+Condition evaluations are not shown in the window but can be saved with F9 and viewed later in the snapshot JSON.
+Closing the window or pressing F4 again hides it without affecting the in-game overlay.

 ## Single-line attach (manual opt‑in)